 The Company has applied for and was granted an Exclusive Prospecting License ("EPL") to cover the former Rosterman Mine and surrounding areas in Kenya.
 In addition, the Company has two other licenses in the immediate area.
-The licenses expire on October 1, 2012, and are in the process of being renewed.
+The licenses are currently in good standing until October 1, 2014.